Khovanov homotopy type, periodic links and localizations: Khovanov homotopy type

 The axioms~\ref{item:EFC-1} and~\ref{item:EFC-2} are trivially satisfied and~\ref{item:EFC-3} is guaranteed by the fact that the construction is performed inductively.

-It remains to construct $\cGs$ for index $2$ decorated configurations.
-Consider now $(\cD(v),\xt,\yt)$ a decorated resolution configuration of index $2$, and recall that $\cM_{\kh}(\cD(v),\xt,\yt)$ consists of either a single interval or two copies of an interval, depending on whether it is a ladybug configuration or not.
-If the configuration in question is not a ladybug configuration, $\ff$ can be extended over the whole $\cM_{\kh}(\cD(v),\xt,\yt)$ and the extension of $\cGs$ is given by~\eqref{eq:extension-cubical-functor}.

-If, on the other hand, we are dealing with a ladybug configuration, the action of $\Z_{m}$ preserves the ladybug matching by~\cite[Lemma 5.8]{LS_stable}.
+To complete the proof we need to consider the case, when $(\cD(u)\setminus\cD(v),\xt,\yt)$ is a ladybug configuration.
+The action of $\Z_{m}$ preserves the ladybug matching by~\cite[Lemma 5.8]{LS_stable}.
 Therefore, we again obtain a well-defined extension of $\ff$ to the whole $\cM_{\kh}(\cD(v),\xt,\yt)$ and the extension of $\cGs$ is given again by~\eqref{eq:extension-cubical-functor}.
 This completes the construction of the group action on the flow category $\cC_{\kh}(D_m)$.
-Conditions~\ref{item:EFC-1}--~\ref{item:EFC-3} are trivially satisfied.
+Conditions~\ref{item:EFC-1}--\ref{item:EFC-3} are trivially satisfied.

-Next step is the definition of the grading.
-The grading is essentially inherited from the grading on the cube category up to a shift.
-Motivated by condition~\eqref{eq:grading_def}, for an element $y=(\cD(v),\xt)\in\Ob(\cC_{\kh}(D_m))$ we define
+We define the grading via Lemma~\ref{lem:lift_to_cover}.
+As this is an important step of the construction, we unfold the definition of the grading.
+Namely, for an element $y=(\cD(v),\xt)\in\Ob(\cC_{\kh}(D_m))$ we define

 In the last equality in~\eqref{eq:def_grading} we have used the fact that $\R[G]|_H=\R[H]^{|G|/|H|}$.